josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/Rxmxnx.PInvoke.Buffers.Intermediate/README.md

 * `PInvoke.MaxBufferCapacity2047`: Restricts buffer storage and composition to a maximum binary capacity of 2047 elements, with a binary space limit of 2<sup>10</sup> + 2<sup>9</sup> + 2<sup>8</sup> + 2<sup>7</sup> + 2<sup>
   6</sup> + 2<sup>5</sup> + 2<sup>4</sup> + 2<sup>3</sup> + 2<sup>2</sup> + 2<sup>1</sup> + 2<sup>0</sup>.
-* `PInvoke.ClassicBufferStorage`: Uses the storage mechanism implemented for assemblies targeting earlier framework versions.
-In other words, a storage system that is not based on the managed buffer infrastructure itself.
+* `PInvoke.BootstrapBufferStorage`: Uses the new storage system using a managed-buffer-based binary space of 2047 elements, while still allowing extension to support larger binary metadata capacities.

 **Notes:**

-- By default, on .NET 8.0 and later, the storage system uses a managed-buffer-based binary space of 2047 elements, while still allowing extension to support larger binary metadata capacities.
+- By default, on .NET 8.0 and later, the storage system still uses the mechanism that is not based on the managed buffer infrastructure itself.
 - Storage systems based on managed buffer binary spaces of 2<sup>N</sup> - 1 elements preload `2N - 1` buffer metadata
   instances; specifically, metadata ranging from 2<sup>N</sup> - 1 down to 2<sup>2</sup> - 1, plus additional metadata
   from 2<sup>N-1</sup> down to 2<sup>0</sup>.
 This behavior is particularly beneficial for AOT compilations.